Led by Julio Isidro y Sánchez, Associate Professor & Group Leader

 Berries

 The Rocinante Lab develops and applies quantitative genomics to accelerate crop improvement.
-We integrate genomics, phenomics, statistics, and field experimentation to deliver robust models and decision tools that increase genetic gain, improve resilience, and support breeding programs across diverse environments.
+We integrate genomics, phenomics, statistics, and field experimentation to deliver robust prediction models and decision tools that increase genetic gain, improve resilience, and support breeding programs across diverse environments.

 International courses and workshops advancing genomic selection knowledge worldwide.